ome/omero-guide-qupath/docs/qupath.rst

    |image0|

 #.
 Click *OK*.

-In the following dialog, enter your credentials.
+#.
+If you are using a link not from IDR, in the following dialog, enter your credentials.

    |image1|